Kaneo LogoKaneo

 Deployments

-This guide explains how to deploy Kaneo on Kubernetes using our Helm chart.
-This setup is ideal for production environments where you need scalability and high availability.
+This comprehensive guide explains how to deploy Kaneo on Kubernetes using our official Helm chart.
+This setup is ideal for production environments where you need scalability, high availability, and enterprise-grade infrastructure.

 Prerequisites